Vacuum decay in quadratic gravity: Coefficients

-As a result, we can express $\dfrac{dV}{d\phi}^{(n+1)}(t_{tp})$ in terms of derivatives of the potential with respect to the scalar field, $\ddot{\phi}(t_{tp})=\dfrac{dV(\phi_{tp})}{d\phi}$ and $t_{tp}$ only.
-We order such terms according to the order of the derivative of the potential in the scalar field.
-In particular, we have from Eq.\eqref{eq:appendix_exp} that the highest-order derivative (the $\bar{\imath}$-th term) is multiplied only by time derivatives of the scalar field of order $2$ or $3$ and thus it contributes as

-to $f_n$.\\ The second-highest derivative $\bar{\imath}-1$ is multiplied by time derivatives of the scalar field of order $2,\,3,\,4,\,5$.
-Using Eq. \eqref{app_der_phi}, derivatives of order $4$ and $5$ may be expressed in terms of lower derivatives.
-As can be seen from Eq.\eqref{app_der_phi}, this results in an additional $\dfrac{d^2 V}{d\phi^2}$ contribution (we omit numerical coefficients for simplicity)
+to $f_n$.\\ The second-highest derivative $\bar{\imath}-1$ is multiplied by radial derivatives of the scalar field of order $2,\,3,\,4,\,5$.
+Using Eq.\eqref{eq:app_exp_eom1}, derivatives of order $4$ and $5$ may be expressed in terms of lower derivatives.
+As can be seen from Eq.\eqref{eq:app_exp_eom1}, this results in an additional $V''$ contribution (numerical coefficients are omitted for simplicity)

-The third-highest derivative $\bar{\imath}-2$ is multiplied by time derivatives of the scalar field of order $2,\,3,\,4,\,5,\,6,\,7$.
-Using Eq. \eqref{app_der_phi}, to express derivatives of order $4,\,5,\,6,\,7$ in terms of lower derivatives we have additional contributions with respect to the previous case
+The third-highest derivative $\bar{\imath}-2$ is multiplied by radial derivatives of the scalar field of order $2,\,3,\,4,\,5,\,6,\,7$.
+Using Eq.\eqref{eq:app_exp_eom1}, to express derivatives of order $4,\,5,\,6,\,7$ in terms of lower order ones, one finds additional contributions with respect to the previous case